 This project-based course, applies the graphic design/visual communication techniques learned in Graphic Design I. Students apply these methods and concepts to create an effective production team that produces the Higley Excalibur, using industry standard software.
 In concert with the development of employability skills, students in Graphic Design II - Book Production will have the opportunity to see their designs, stories and photography concepts published after going through the design process of research, roughs, revise and publish.
 Work may be required outside of class time to complete this real-world application of skills in addition to attending a variety of events hosted by the school.
 Students are strongly encouraged to participate in the SkillsUSA Student Association.
-This course may be offered for dual enrollment.
 ADE/CTE approved program- ADE course title: Graphic Design II

-Prerequisite: Graphic Design I Fees: Refer to fee schedule/MCCCD tuition if taken for
+Prerequisite: Graphic Design I Fees: Refer to fee schedule

-Grade Level: 10, 11, 12 dual enrollment
+Grade Level: 10, 11, 12 Location: HHS

-Location: HHS